Skip to content

 Ages 14-18 (Teens)

 Developmental stage: Critical thinking, forming convictions, resisting what feels 'forced,' identity development.
 What they need: OWNERSHIP of worship, intellectual engagement, authentic community.
-How to teach: (1) Deep theology: Study biblical worship—Psalms, Prophets, Revelation.
-WHY does God command worship?, (2) Corporate worship: Teach value of GATHERING (Hebrews 10:25)—worship isn't just private, (3) Worship as WARFARE: When we praise God in darkness, we battle enemy (2 Chronicles 20:21-22), (4) Multiple expressions: Concerts, hymn sings, contemplative worship, service projects—all worship, (5) Challenge: 'Does your LIFE worship God?
+How to teach: (1) Deep theology: Study biblical worship, the Psalms, Prophets, Revelation.
+WHY does God command worship?, (2) Corporate worship: Teach value of GATHERING (Hebrews 10:25), worship isn't just private, (3) Worship as WARFARE: When we praise God in darkness, we battle enemy (2 Chronicles 20:21-22), (4) Multiple expressions: Concerts, hymn sings, contemplative worship, service projects, all worship, (5) Challenge: 'Does your LIFE worship God?
 Music on Sunday but disobedience Monday = hypocrisy.'
 Whole-life worship.

 MODEL worship daily (sing, praise, live surrendered)